Here you’ll find answers to some of the most frequently asked questions about the Norwich to Tilbury project.

 An option agreement is a legally binding document used by National Grid to secure land rights.
 The option will obligate the parties involved to enter into a final form of agreement as long as the relevant terms and conditions of the option agreement are met.

-National Grid may have to rely on compulsory purchase powers as a last resort, if voluntarily agreements for land rights cannot be reached with landowners.
-Alongside our Development Consent Order (DCO) application, we are also applying for compulsory purchase powers.
+National Grid may have to rely on compulsory purchase powers as a last resort, if voluntary agreements for land rights cannot be reached with landowners.
+As part of our Development Consent Order (DCO) application, we have applied for compulsory purchase powers.
 This will ensure that, if the DCO is granted, National Grid will be able to obtain all land rights needed to construct and subsequently operate the new electricity transmission assets.